mattknowles314/mattknowles314/README.md

 ## What do I do?

 * 🎓 I am finishing up my masters degree at UoY, specialising in Financial Mathematics.
+* 🧬 In June, I will be joining OPEN Health as a statistical analyst.
 * 🖥  I have spent this summer working on implementing financial models for pricing options contracts

 ## What am I good at?